securego/gosec/README.md

 }
 ```

+#### Go version

+Some rules require a specific Go version which is retrieved from the Go module file present in the project.
+If this version cannot be found, it will fallback to Go runtime version.

+The Go module version is parsed using the `go list` command which in some cases might lead to performance degradation.
+In this situation, the go module version can be easily disabled by setting the environment variable `GOSECNOMODVERSION=on`.

 ### Dependencies

 gosec will fetch automatically the dependencies of the code which is being analyzed when go module is turned on (e.g.`GO111MODULE=on`).
 If this is not the case,